JuliaLang/julia/doc/stdlib/arrays.rst

 .. function:: slice(A, inds...)

-   Returns a view of the given indexes of array ``A`` with the given indices like :func:`sub`, but drops all dimensions indexed with scalars.
+   Returns a view of array ``A`` with the given indices like :func:`sub`, but drops all dimensions indexed with scalars.

 .. function:: setindex!(A, X, inds...)